Academic Program Review: Online Education

 UNMO’s involvement in APRs is both collaborative and data-driven, beginning with informal participation in 2024 and transitioning to formal engagement by 2026.
 Programs undergoing review are now required to include a dedicated section on online curriculum and programming.
 These sections must present data-informed narratives that highlight trends, successes, and challenges in online offerings, while also evaluating their financial sustainability in alignment with the goals of the college or school and the broader institutional mission.

-Accessed from the OAAPR website, the revised Self-Study calls for data such as enrollment trends, course delivery formats (online, hybrid, on-ground), student performance metrics (e.g., D/F/W/I rates), and demographic insights.
+Accessed from the OAAPR website, the revised Self-Study calls for analyses of data such as enrollment trends, course delivery formats (online, hybrid, on-ground), student performance metrics (e.g., D/F/W/I rates), and demographic insights.
 When appropriate, UNMO supplies a portion of the data, as determined through communication between the program’s leadership and the UNMO Analytics team.
+UNMO typically provides data in formats that provide a high-level overview, such as charts, summarized tables and aggregated metrics.

 This integration ensures that online education is not only visible within institutional assessment but also positioned for continuous improvement and strategic growth.
 It aligns with broader state-level expectations for transparency and coordination in online learning, reinforcing UNM’s commitment to academic excellence across modalities.